 High Cm value and high Cmk value

-In this particular case, the nutrunner always delivers the correct result with high repeatability or is always within the specified torque range.
+In this particular case, the nutrunner always delivers the correct result with high repeatability and is always within the specified torque range.